Starlink-Project/Satellite-vs-Cellular/Figure6/README.md

 ### Running code

 After cloning the repository, navigate to the `Figure6` folder and simply run the following command.

 `python Fig6.py`

-If everything succeeds, figures of throughput over speed should be created with the formats '.pdf'.
+If everything succeeds, the figure of throughput over speed should be created with the formats '.pdf'.